RichardAH/xrpl-catalogue-proposal/README.md

 An XRPL _Catalogue_ is a file.
 Each Cataglogue contains the complete data of `1048575` sequential validated ledgers.
 The file format is organised such that the ledger data is both well compressed and fast to search without an external index, or preparation time.

 The file format is a binary format.
-It begins with a header followed by several fixed length indicies, finally followed by several varlen sections.
+It begins with a header followed by several fixed length indicies, finally followed by several variable length sections.

 ### Constants and terms
 | Term | Description |